 - A prophetic Church in the Amazon: challenges and hopes

-The lineamenta sets forth the process of listening required to become a Church with an Amazonian face, and thus to witness to the rest of the world the challenges and hopes which relate to us all.
+The lineamenta set forth the process of listening required to become a Church with an Amazonian face, and thus to witness to the rest of the world the challenges and hopes which relate to us all.

-What happens after a synod?
+What happens after a synodal assembly?

 Once the synod has finished its discussions, the bishops vote on their conclusions and present them to the Pope, in a Final Document.
 If and when the Pope approves this, it goes back to local churches for their acceptance.

 Either this document, or a Post-Synodal Exhortation (which draws on the Final Document to a greater or lesser extent) then becomes part of the teaching of the Universal Church – the Magisterium.

 Pope Francis has indicated that, for the outcomes of the Amazon Synod, he will write an exhortation, to distil the many voices and insights that have emerged in the Final Document.

 Most crucially, the synod agreed that it was the Church’s duty to stand by the people in Amazonia facing various threats to life, livelihood, and human rights from extractives and agribusiness, human trafficking and all forms of predatory colonisation.

 In a gesture of prophetic witness, the synod members re-committed to the pact of the catacombs, originally signed in 1965, to pledge a life of simplicity, sustainability and solidarity with those most vulnerable to the complex socio-ecological crisis we face.